Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: General methods of multi-scale modeling and simulation

 \subsubsection{Data-driven multi-scale interaction mechanisms}

-Besides the utilization of data-driven methods in the simulation of single-scale and multi-scale physical problems, the ways of how the data-driven methods bridge and integrate different scales are discussed here.
+Besides the utilization of data-driven methods in the simulation of single-scale and multi-scale physical problems, the ways in which the data-driven methods bridge and integrate different scales are discussed here.
 We list some representative works in Table~\ref{Tab:data-driven interaction} for a clear view.